ADeeds/ir-file-generator/README.md

 # IR File Generator

 This webpage helps build files describing infrared remotes.
-The generated files are compatible with the [Flipper Zero](https://flipperzero.one/) "multi-tool for geeks".
+The generated files are compatible with the [Flipper Zero](https://flipperzero.one/)'s IR transmitter.
 This is not an officially supported Google product.

 ## Running it